 South Korea has successfully implemented its Green Growth Strategy, a comprehensive policy package targeting all policy areas including climate change.
 One of its key policies is the cap and trade scheme introduced in January 2015.

 The Renewable Portfolio Standard (RPS) was introduced in 2012 and is replacing a previous feed-in tariff scheme.
 The new standard is obliging suppliers to meet annual generation targets from renewable energy.
 They begin with 2% and increase to 10% in 2022 (Kemco, 2013).
 South Korea has already started implementing renewable energy technologies but is still dependent on coal, so the reduction effect is low compared to its potential.

-For the residential building sector, the government has set up a subsidy program that is targeting one million homes to be supplied by renewable sources such as geothermal, solar PV, small wind or thermal solar.
+For the residential building sector, the government has set up a subsidy program that aims to power one million homes with renewable sources such as geothermal, solar PV, small wind or thermal solar.
 Fifty percent of the costs for each household will be subsidised.
-So far, the annual increase rate of the scheme, as well as the supporting modalities, seem to be successful and therefore we assumed that the target will be reached.
+So far, the annual increase rate of the scheme, as well as the supporting modalities, seem to be successful and therefore we assume that the target will be reached.

-Historical emissions in South Korea were taken from the national inventories submitted to UNFCCC (2014) and the Third National Communication (Republic of Korea, 2012).
+Historical emissions in South Korea were taken from the national inventories submitted to UNFCCC (2015).
 BAU projections were taken from the Third National Communication (Republic of Korea, 2012).
+The resulting targeted emissions level is in line with the Roadmap for achieving national greenhouse gas reduction targets (Ministry of Environment, 2014).

 Current policy projections